-- ☐ You can play DVDs using the DVD-ROM drive and the WinDVD software.
-See the help file on the WinDVD software for details. - ☐ Your computer should not be connected to the port replicator while playing DVD movies or using DVD applications.
+☐ Your computer should not be connected to the port replicator while playing DVD movies or using DVD

-Close all open applications before playing a DVD-ROM movie. □ When playing DVD movies on battery power, set the power management profile to DVD.
-With other profiles, the movies can be choppy. □ Do not switch power saving modes while playing a DVD video. □ Do not use resident disc utilities or resident utilities to speed up the access of discs, because they may cause the system to become unstable.
+Do not switch power saving modes while playing a DVD video.
+Do not use resident disc utilities or resident utilities to speed up the access of discs, because they may cause the system to become unstable.
 Make sure that the screensaver is deactivated.
 Region codes indicators are labelled on the DVD discs to indicate in which region and on what type of player you can play the disc.
-Unless a '2' (Europe belongs to region '2') or 'all' (this means that you can play this DVD everywhere in the world) is labeled on your DVD disc or on the packaging, you cannot play the disc on this player.
+Unless a '2' (Europe belongs to region '2') or 'all' (this means that you can play this DVD everywhere in the world) is labelled on your DVD disc or on the packaging, you cannot play the disc on this player.
 Do not try to change the region code settings of the DVD-ROM drive.
-Any difficulties caused by changing the region code settings of the DVD-ROM drive are out of warranty. □ When a TV is connected, a part of the video screen will not appear with the factory settings.
+Any difficulties caused by changing the region code settings of the DVD-ROM drive are out of warranty.
+When a TV is connected, a part of the video screen will not appear with the factory settings.
 Adjust the display resolution to 640 x 480.
-Dual display is possible when playing DVD movies, but the actual image of the movie will only appear on one screen at a time.
-If you want to see the movie on the external display and still work in the notebook screen (limited use only), go to Control Panel > Appearance and Themes > Display.
-On the
+When playing a DVD movie, you can use the <fn>+<f7></f7></fn> or <fn>+<f8></f8></fn> combinations to toggle between the notebook display and a connected external display.
+Should you need to have both screens on, the movie will only be played on the 'primary' monitor (by default, the notebook screen).
+To make the external display the primary monitor, go to Control Panel > Appearance and Themes > Display .
+On the Settings tab, click Advanced and change the settings on the Displays tab.